 How is chronic pain treated?

 Chronic pain is complicated and not easily cured.
-The goals of treatment are therefore to reduce your pain and increase your ability to function.
-Fortunately, there are a number of strategies to help you live well with pain.
+The goals of treatment are to reduce your pain and increase your ability to do the things you want to do.
+While medications are a useful option for treating short-term pain, they are not very effective in treating chronic pain and when used in the long-term, can have more side effects.
+Fortunately, there are a number of other strategies to help you live well with pain.

 Change the way you think about pain

 Three months after an injury, any pain that remains is no longer a response to tissue damage.
 Instead it is like a song playing over and over in your brain.
 To help change the song, or turn the pain volume down, you can retrain your brain to respond differently to it.
 Instead of reacting to the pain, you can learn to respond:

 - with reassuring thoughts about it not causing you harm

 - with positive thoughts about what you can do to manage the pain at that moment.

 For most types of pain, moving more and getting more exercise such as walking, swimming and gentle stretching can help improve muscle strength and reduce pain and stiffness.
 Try to keep moving throughout the day, rather than having long periods of inactivity followed by short bursts of doing a lot.